calla-mari/Tic-Tac-Toe/README.md

 Description:

 This is a game of Tic-Tac-Toe, where players create an account then logs into to play the game.
-Player one plays as X, alternating with player two, O. The game will determine the winner and keeps track of total game played and the current session's scores.
+Player one plays as X, alternating with player two, O. The game will determine the winner and keeps track of total game played.

 Technologies used: HTML, CSS, JAVASCRIPT